jonkomperda/UICMIE-AI_in_class_initiative/ME320/README.md

 - `Bean`
 - `S Curve`

-Most of these are closed loops. `S Curve` is open.
+Most of these are closed loops. `Empty Shape` and `S Curve` are open.

 ## Mechanism families